castorini/onboarding/ura.md

 But not just open-source code, _usable_ open-source code.
 We try not to just throw shit over the wall, but release code that allows anyone to _reproduce_ (_repro_ for short) our work, i.e., you can run our code and get the same results.

-Almost always, the first tasks that I ask students (URAs and even new graduate students) to do is to reproduce some existing piece of work.
+Almost always, the first task that I ask students (URAs and even new graduate students) to do is to reproduce some existing piece of work.
 This serves two purposes:

 + For you, the student, it offers an entry into our research.
 See if you like it.